philipullmann/Advanced_Python_answeres/coding_project/README.md

     coneSearch -prot [path/to/prot.pdb] -lig [path/to/lig.pdb] -geometry [geometry] -length [length]

+Special:

+    -angle (only needed for cone)
+    -power (only needed for mandelbulb)

 Goal: Write an Algorithm with Fast input and fast searching for neighby atoms on basis of cudaDF